canofjuice/void-desktop-mklive/README.md

 Make sure you're using Void Linux.
 Clone the repository, run `setup-repo.rsh` ***ONLY ONCE!***

-Run `sudo ./mkiso.sh -b cinnamon` to create a ISO of the Cinnamon variant, `sudo ./mkiso.sh -b xfce` to create a ISO of the XFCE variant or `sudo ./mkiso.sh -b xfce` to create a ISO of the KDE variant.
+Run `sudo ./mkiso.sh -b cinnamon` to create a ISO of the Cinnamon variant, `sudo ./mkiso.sh -b xfce` to create a ISO of the XFCE variant or `sudo ./mkiso.sh -b kde` to create a ISO of the KDE variant.